 We are responsible for communications and marketing related to strategic projects, and we contribute to the strategic development of public engagement.
 We carry out communications, marketing and community relations activities with a diverse and innovative approach, supporting the University’s internal communications and offering communications services to internal and external target groups.
 We are also responsible for Think Corner operations.

-The University of Helsinki’s Communications unit helps the media in all questions concerning the University.
+University Communications team helps the media in all questions concerning the University.
 We convey information on research conducted at the University, help journalists find experts to interview and provide photographs for media use.
 In addition, we organise events and meetings.

-Communications is also responsible for providing communications support for the University management and strategic projects, communications in emergencies and internal communications.
+Communications is also responsible for providing communications support for the University management and strategic projects and communications in emergencies.

-The Digital Communications unit of the University of Helsinki is responsible for the content and channel strategy of digital services, as well as their content production.
-Digital Communications coordinates and develops the University’s internal and external online communications.
-The unit is in charge of the Helsinki.fi website, the Flamma intranet and the University’s social media channels.
-The media desk of the Helsinki.fi website also operates under Digital Communications.
+Digital and Community Communications team of the University of Helsinki is responsible for the strategy of digital services, as well as their content production.
+Digital and Community Communications coordinates and develops the University’s internal and external online communications and community relations.
+The team is in charge of the Helsinki.fi website and the Flamma intranet and events calendar.
+The team's services also include analytics services for communications.

-The Marketing and Brand Management unit is responsible for the University’s brand, visual image and image bank, its presentation materials, strategic marketing campaigns and measures, as well as interest group surveys.
+The Marketing and Brand Management unit is responsible for the University’s brand, visual image and image bank, its presentation materials, strategic and digital marketing campaigns and measures, as well as interest group surveys.

 Think Corner, a meeting place offering the most interesting discussions in Helsinki for those interested in science, is part of the University’s marketing team.

-Suvi Kataja serves as head of the Marketing and Brand Management unit.
+Karoliina Haikonen serves as Head of the Marketing and Brand Management unit.

 The marketing specialists can be reached at the service address email@example.com.